Who will attend the Queen’s funeral?

 All of her children, as well as her grandchildren Prince William and Prince Harry, travelled to Balmoral on the day of her death.

-A statement released by Buckingham Palace said: “The Queen died peacefully at Balmoral this afternoon.
+A statement released by Buckingham Palace at the time said: “The Queen died peacefully at Balmoral this afternoon.
 The King and The Queen Consort will remain at Balmoral this evening and will return to London tomorrow.”

-The palace has yet to announce the official plans for the funeral, but it will likely take place in 10 days’ time at Westminster Abbey.
+The palace also announced that the state funeral for the Queen will be held at Wesminster Abbey at 11am on Monday 19 September.

+Her body will be brought down from Scotland to lie in state in Wesminster Hall for four days, from 14 September until 6.30am on the morning of the funeral, to give the public an opportunity to pay their respects.

 There will be processions both in London and Windsor, with a committal service taking place at St George’s Chapel.
 A nationwide two-minute silence at midday will also take place.